dogecoinfoundation/libdogecoin/README.md

 internals is accurate to the OG wallet, and thus provide a mechanism for any future Dogecoin implementations to verify compliance with the Dogecoin Network.

+### Why C?

+The Dogecoin Core project is written in C++, why move to C?
+This is a good question.

+The Dogecoin Core project was inherited when Dogecoin was originally forked and makes use of some reasonable heavy C++ libraries that add complexity to the build process, as well as cognitive complexity for new developers.

+The desire is to provide a simple to learn library with few external dependencies that can be built with relatively little setup by new developers.
+Furthermore the aim of providing wrappers for a number of higher-level languages leans strongly toward either C or RUST from a binding/support perspective, and we believe C still has significantly more support when writing bindings for a wide variety of other languages.

 ### Code of Shibes